cgre-aachen/gemgis/CONTRIBUTING.md

 # Contributing

-We welcome and encoruage everyone to contribute to GemGIS!
+We welcome and encourage everyone to contribute to GemGIS!
 Contributions can be questions, bug reports, feature requests and new code.
 Here is how to get started.